Common Challenges LGBTQ+ Youth May Experience At School And How To Help

 Adopting explicit anti-discrimination policies

 Clear direction from school administrations may help prevent discriminatory behavior from faculty and staff.
-In the absence of policies explicitly prohibiting unequal treatment based on sexual orientation, teachers with homophobic attitudes may feel free to mistreat LGBTQIA+ students.
+Policies explicitly prohibiting unequal treatment based on sexual orientation or gender identity may help protect queer youth in the classroom and other school settings.

-Create a safe home and work with your child’s teachers
+Create a safe home environment

 Getty